antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

 - Cognito Federated Identity Pools (Federated Users)
     - Provide AWS credentials to users to access AWS resources and services
     - Identities provided by Federated Identity Providers or anonymous
-    - Temporary AWS credentials with pre-defined IAM Policies
+    - Temporary AWS credentials usign Secure Token Service (STS) with pre-defined IAM Policies
     - Integrates with User Pool
 - Cognito Sync
     - Sync data from devices to Cognito to store preferences, configurations and states